yiwang/stjepang.github.io/_posts/2019-03-02-new-channels.md

 *receivers* are called *ports*.
 That's a lot of words to remember.

 The shorthands for *sender* and *receiver* are *tx* and *rx*.
 Why not just use *s* and *r* instead?
-When I was learning Rust, I literally had to google for "tx", read an [article](https://en.wikipedia.org/wiki/TX) on Wikipedia to learn it stands for *transmission* in telecommunications, and then connect the dots to realize it's a synonym for *sender*.
+When I was learning Rust, I had to google for "tx", read an [article](https://en.wikipedia.org/wiki/TX) on Wikipedia to learn it stands for *transmission* in telecommunications, and then connect the dots to realize it's a synonym for *sender*.

 And what about the cryptic name `mpsc`?
 I can't count how many times I saw it misspelled as `mspc` or something of that sort.
-It's not really an acronym that rolls off the tongue nor is it easy to remember.
+It's not an acronym that rolls off the tongue nor is it easy to remember.
 We could've named the module `chan` or `channel` instead.